vk467/react-app/README.md

 1. **Client Side Routing** - client side does not need to keep make request to the server, it just does it once when the application is being loaded into the browser any other navigation or page change is just being rendered from the already saved application, so a client side application can still function without the internet as long as it has already being loaded in with the internet.
 2. **Server Side Routing** - server sides needs to keep making requests to the server in order for the application to rerender

-=> React uses react-router-dom to manage routes.\
+=> React uses functions from **react-router-dom** to manage routes.\
 => createBrowserRouter - a function used to create routes based on given list of objects(path, element, errorelement).\
 => RouterProvider - a component accepts router props which is to be used in root render function.\ => Outlet - a component acts as container for children elements defined in react router. \
-=> Link - a component used to route to defined path with props "to" and "key".
+=> Link - a component used to route to defined path with props "to" and "key". \
+=> useParams - a hook used to get params passed in route.(To read dynamic URL Params) \
+=> useRouteError - a hook used to get errors while routing.

 *Dynamic routing* - path: /user/:id